dashkite/atlas/docs/design-guide.md

 ## Reference

-There are two main `Reference` subtypes:
+There are two `Reference` subtypes:

 - `RegistryReference`, a reference to a module in the NPM registry
 - `FileReference`, a reference to module available from the local filesystem

-Eventually `Reference` will be extended to support GitHub and general Web references.
+`Reference` will be extended to support GitHub and general Web references.

-The `Reference` interface allows for the inspection of a module and for comparisons with other modules.
-Thus, all References have properties such a `dependencies` and `files` and `Reference` defines functions like `similar` and `choose`.

 ## Scope